Skip to content

 Three Team Building Bingo Formats

-Format 1: Human Bingo (Best for Ice Breaking)
+Format 1: Ice Breaker Bingo (Best for Getting to Know Each Other)

 Cards contain personal characteristics: "Has lived in 3 or more states," "Speaks more than one language," "Has run a 5K."
 Players circulate and find colleagues who match each square, collecting signatures.
 First to complete a row wins.
 This format forces real conversation and reveals surprising things people have in common.